OG Multi-Forest: Multifunctionality and integrated valorization of the forest through Chain of Custody Certification

-• Quantification of the environmental, social and economic costs and benefits of multifunctional and integrated forest management.
+- Quantification of the environmental, social and economic costs and benefits of multifunctional and integrated forest management.

-This project is financed by grants for the implementation of innovative projects of the European Innovation Partnership (EIP) operational groups, co-financed by the European Agricultural Fund for Rural Development (EAFRD) within the framework of the Common Agricultural Policy Strategic Plan (CAPP) 2023-2027.
-The Consellería del Medio Rural is the body of the Galician Administration responsible for proposing and executing the general guidelines in the rural area and encompasses competencies in agriculture, livestock, rural development and regional planning, rural structures, agri-food and forestry industries, forestry, prevention and defense against forest fires.
-Budget 179,980.81 €.
+This project is funded by grants for the implementation of innovative projects by the Operational Groups of the European Innovation Partnership (EIP-AGRI), co-financed by the European Agricultural Fund for Rural Development (EAFRD) under the Strategic Plan of the Common Agricultural Policy (CAP-SP) 2023-2027.
+The Consellería do Medio Rural is the Galician Government body responsible for proposing and implementing general guidelines in the rural area and encompasses competencies in agriculture, livestock, rural development and regional planning, rural structures, agri-food and forestry industries, forests, and the prevention and defense against forest fires.

 FUNDING

-179,980.81€ (100% subsidized)
+€179,980.81 (100% subsidized)

 BUDGET